Proposals (Phase 1)

 https://www.naoj.org/Observing/Visit/policy.html

 A separate template is provided for the QM programs.
 The difference is that in QM the time is allocated in units of hours, where 1 h = 0.1 nights.
 PIs must first choose between classical and queue (recommended) modes, and estimate the number of required hours (on-source).
-The approximate dates of HSC runs, including the QM, will be communicated together in the call for proposals (CfP).
+The approximate dates of HSC runs, including the QM, will be communicated in the call for proposals (CfP).
 Gemini and Keck Telescope partners can apply through time exchange for QM observations.
 Time-critical programs are acceptable, and cadence observations are allowed only in the form of monitoring proposals (see Monitoring proposals).
 Some additional limitations may apply (see CfP for details).
-For the latest policy changes, please check the QM website, which is typically updated more often that the present document.
+For the latest policy changes, please check the QM website, which is typically updated more often than the present document.

 Proposal preparation